How to Start a Skate Shop

 Startup costs for a skate shop can vary tremendously depending on the shop’s area, size, and the amount and type of inventory offered.
 It may be possible to start a smaller shop for about $50,000, but a larger shop offering higher-end products will cost $100,000 or more.

-Common startup costs for a skate shop include:
+Some common startup costs for a skate shop include:

 – Shelving and displays